 If you’re new to this blog you might not know I lived in Ireland for almost two years (in and around Dublin).
 At the start of the year I was living in Donabate, Ireland.
 I was working at a pub in a nearby town.
 It had been slow at work and my hours kept getting cut back, so I decided to start looking for a new job with full time hours.
-On January 15 (thanks Facebook Memories for the reminder of this) on the way to an interview with a temp agency the worst thing that’s ever happened to me occurred.
+On January 15 (thanks Facebook Memories for the reminder of this) on the way to an interview with a temp agency one of the worst things that’s ever happened to me occurred.
 I was on the DART (the commuter train in Dublin).
 It was packed with people (I was squished in and couldn’t move) I suddenly got insanely hot, the the worst migraine of my life came on out of nowhere and then I WENT BLIND.
 Yeah scary as hell.
 It probably only lasted a few seconds, but the pain was unbearable and it felt like forever.
 I went to a medical clinic, but they couldn’t find out what was the cause.
 Me?
 I have a feeling it was maybe an overheating issue combined with stress.
-I don’t 100% know why it happened, but I hope it never happens again. -1000000 of 10 would not recommend.
+I don’t 100% know why it happened, but I hope it never happens again. -1000000 out of 10 would not recommend.

 On the bright side after I rescheduled my interview with the temp agency I got a new job.
 It was working in the office of a student housing company.
 Funny enough I’d never had an office job, or a job with regular hours and weekends off.
 That was nice.
-And on January 31 I went to London for a few days.
+Then on January 31 I went to London for a few days.

 Most of my London trip was actually in February.
 This was my third time coming to London since moving to Ireland and my reasons for this trip was a good one; I went to see Hamilton.
 I love musicals, and of course I’d heard of Hamilton but seeing the tickets on Broadway sell out/super expensive I just assumed I’d be seeing this musical some time around 2024.
 Then they announced they were doing a production in London, and seeing that I was in Dublin (like an hour flight away) I jumped on pre-sale tickets.
 I’m gonna talk about my experience seeing Hamilton in an upcoming episode of the Take Me to the World Musical Theatre Podcast, but one of the very best things was a couple of my friends from Canada joined me in London.
 Seeing Hamilton was great, but seeing it with friends I hadn’t seen in over a year was amazing.
 One of my friends and her sister came to Ireland after, so I got to hang out with them after work for drinks too.

 Back in 2017 I had booked a trip to go to Cork for my birthday in July, but I had to cancel because I ended up needing to move then.
 So I decided to finally visit Cork in March of 2018.
 I just went for a few days at the end of the month.
 Cork was a really interesting city to visit.
 A kind of weird thing I did was visit The Butter Museum where you learn all about how Irish butter is made and how the butter trade was important to Ireland.
-If you’ve never had Irish butter it is the great butter in the history of the universe.
+If you’ve never had Irish butter it is the greatest butter in the history of the universe (in my opinion).
 I’ve looked all over for Irish butter here in Canada, but we can’t get it.
 I also just had fun wandering around Cork.

 Still part of my Cork trip for April 1, which also happened to be Easter I decided to take a Ring of Kerry Tour.
 This tour we went to Killarney, a really pretty town and Killarney National Park, which is spectacular.
 It’s the kind of place you think of when you think “Irish landscape.”
 We saw Killorglin, which is a town that has this Celtic Puck Fair in August where they crown a goat king of the town.
 And we got to drive along Dingle Bay.
 On this trip I met two ladies from Birmingham, UK, and another lady from New York.
 We went out for drinks in Cork and had a really great time.